b0ink/csgo-chaos-mod/NEW_EFFECTS.md

 	Optional configs:

+	effect.HasNoDuration = troe; // Use this if your effect isn't timed, eg. spawning models

 	effect.AddAlias("SearchTerm"); // Allow the effect to show up when using "!effect searchterm" effect.IncompatibleWith("Chaos_DifferentEffectName"); // Prevents the effect running the same time with other effects